DeniCastro/CompSciAEA/10-Linear Search.md

 ---

-## Conclusion
 Bubble Sort is an easy way to sort numbers or names by comparing and swapping elements.
 While it's not the fastest sorting method, it's a great way to understand how sorting works in programming!

-Would you like to see Bubble Sort implemented in Python?
-Let me know! 🚀